Ion Minulescu: Innovative poetry and influence

-In 1906, Minulescu began publishing the poems that would form his highly popular Romanţe pentru mai târziu ("Songs for Later On") collection, first published in 1908 and illustrated by his lifelong friend Iser.
+In 1906, Minulescu began publishing the poems that would form his highly popular Romanțe pentru mai târziu ("Songs for Later On") collection, first published in 1908 and illustrated by his lifelong friend Iser.
 These came to the attention of Ion Luca Caragiale, who wrote back from his home in Berlin a praise of Minulescu's În oraşul cu trei sute de biserici ("In the City with Three Hundred Churches"), which he called "a priceless thing".
-According to Şerban Cioculescu, one of Caragiale's own satirical poems of the time, called Litanie pentru sfârşitul lumii ("A Litany for the End of the World"), was directly influenced by Minulescu's work in free verse.
+According to Șerban Cioculescu, one of Caragiale's own satirical poems of the time, called Litanie pentru sfârșitul lumii ("A Litany for the End of the World"), was directly influenced by Minulescu's work in free verse.

-He edited the short-lived magazines Revista Celor L'alţi (in 1908) and Insula (in 1912), and, in 1911, began publishing theater reviews in magazines such as Rampa.
+He edited the short-lived magazines Revista Celor L'alți (in 1908) and Insula (in 1912), and, in 1911, began publishing theater reviews in magazines such as Rampa.
 Many of his other of his press contributions (notably, in Viitorul) were printed under the Koh-i-Noor signature.
 During the period, he began drawing inspiration from his numerous trips to Dobruja, dedicating several of his most celebrated verses to the Black Sea (according to Vianu, he was "the first one in our literature to chant the sea in song").
 This trend was to inspire his former colleague Al. Gherghel, most of whose poetry was dedicated to marine themes.

 At the time, he began cultivating an original style, where the traditional lyrical format was hidden by arbitrary sectioning, which gave his poetry a rhetorical feel.
 Minulescu was also arguably the first poet in his country to be primordially inspired by cityscapes, which, in one form or another, was to become the setting for the vast majority of his works.
-The influential modernist critic Eugen Lovinescu proposed that Minulescu's use of Romanian was revolutionary through its vocabulary, which broke with both the "archizing tendency of Eminescu" and the "more rural than anything language of Coşbuc".
+The influential modernist critic Eugen Lovinescu proposed that Minulescu's use of Romanian was revolutionary through its vocabulary, which broke with both the "archizing tendency of Eminescu" and the "more rural than anything language of Coșbuc".
 Such innovation brought Minulescu status as a major influence on younger poets, many of whom — among them Dada's founder Tristan Tzara — later moved towards more radical forms of modernism.
 The latter group also included George Bacovia, himself a major Symbolist poet.